yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 ## Command-Line Shenanigans

-toastUnlimited did a general [update to the settings of the command-line version of yuzu](https://github.com/yuzu-emu/yuzu/pull/6651), `yuzu-cmd`.
+toastUnlimited performed a general [update to the settings of the command-line version of yuzu](https://github.com/yuzu-emu/yuzu/pull/6651), `yuzu-cmd`.

 The previous implementation had many options that were originally carried over from Citra and later deprecated, as well as others that were not read properly from the `ini` file, or were read but not written into the `ini` file, etc.